 There are numerous definitions of Strategic sourcing.
 Many of these definitions are unhelpful, using either academic or management consultants language to explain what is a straightforward but important, concept.

-A business or organization does what it does.
+A business or organisation does what it does.
 It provides a service or it makes things to sell.
 The service it provides or the manufacture of the goods is its core business.
 It’s reason for being.
-During the course of it’s business, the organization will have to pay for things including labor, premises, raw materials, services etc. and traditionally, the sourcing of these goods and services was done in response to the identification of an individual business needs.
+During the course of it’s business, the organisation will have to pay for things including labor, premises, raw materials, services etc. and traditionally, the sourcing of these goods and services was done in response to the identification of an individual business needs.

 Business needs could be local or global and as a result of a non-aligned procurement policy, the organisation may have found itself with many suppliers for the same category of goods or services and paying a wide range of prices.
 Without a strategic approach, no overall view of the sourcing costs and efficiency is taken and the profits of the business are effected.

 Strategic sourcing is an approach to procurement whereby the business needs of the organisation are matched with the supplier market.
 It is much more than simply centralising procurement